knix-microfunctions/knix/mfn_sdk/README.md

 * environment variables (`MFN_URL`, `MFN_USER`, `MFN_PASSWORD`, `MFN_NAME`)
 * using the constructor `MfnClient(mfn_url,mfn_user,mfn_password,mfn_name,proxies)`

-The configuration file should contain a json dictionary with the parameter names as keys:
+The configuration file should contain a JSON dictionary with the parameter names as keys:

 ``` json
 {